annasongmaths/curvatubes/README.md

 engine provided by PyTorch, combined to optimizers such as Adam and L-BFGS.

 ``Curvatubes`` leads to a wide continuum of shape textures, encompassing tubules and membranes of all sorts, such as porous anisotropic structures or highly branching networks.
+In particular, many more patterns than those presented in the publication can be generated.

+## Updates

+- 17/08/2022 :
+    - fixed some compatibility issues with the latest version of `torch.fft` in `pytorch` (beyond 1.8).
+The first released version of `curvatubes` was compatible with `pytorch` up to version 1.7.
+See [how the old and new versions behave](https://github.com/pytorch/pytorch/wiki/The-torch.fft-module-in-PyTorch-1.7).
+    - fixed some compatibility issues with the latest version of `skimage.measure.marching_cubes`.
+    - also fixed some minor things

 ## Acknowledgments